Welcome

 Visa-free travel

-British citizens may apply for their residence permits with the local immigration office (“Ausländerbehörde”) after arrival in Germany and without having obtained a visa prior to travelling to Germany.
-Please note that you need to register your new residence (“Anmeldung”) with the authorities (“Meldebehörde”) within 2 weeks of having moved in and apply for your residence permit with the local immigration office (“Ausländerbehörde”) within the first 90 days of stay in Germany.
+British citizens may apply to the local immigration office (Ausländerbehörde) for their residence permits after arrival in Germany and without having obtained a visa prior to travelling to Germany.
+Please note that you need to register your new residence (Anmeldung) with the authorities (Meldebehörde) within 2 weeks of having moved in and apply to the local immigration office (Ausländerbehörde) for your residence permit within the first 90 days of your stay in Germany.
 This privilege is also extended to citizens of Australia, Canada, Israel, Japan, New Zealand, Korea (Republic) and the United States of America.
-It is important to note that you may only take up your work as au pair once you have been issued a residence permit explicitly authorising such employment.
-British and other citizens privileged as above may also choose to apply for a visa prior to travel, effectively permitting employment as au pair from the first day of visa validity.
+We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.

 All other nationalities require a visa prior to travel to Germany.

-General Information
+General information

 A visa or residence permit will not be granted if the host family and the au pair are related to each other.
-In general German must be the native tongue spoken in the host family.
+In general, German must be the native tongue spoken in the host family.
 If German is not spoken as native tongue but as the host family’s usual language of communication, an au pair may not originate from the home country of the host parents.
 This is to ensure that communication in the family takes place in German and not in the language of the country of origin.

 Please read the Government factsheet “Information for au pairs and host families” carefully and acknowledge that you have read the information using the form provided here.